 To view the Host inventory, go to

 .
 You can export the tables and respective asset views to a tab-separated values (TSV) file.

 Details about installed applications that require and were allowed special permissions to enable a camera, microphone, accessibility features, full disk access, or screen captures.

 Details about all applications installed on your endpoints.

 For each application, Cortex XDR lists the existing CVEs and the vulnerability severity score that reflects the highest NIST vulnerability score detected for the application.

-To further examine these vulnerabilities, see Application Analysis with Host inventory.
+To further examine these vulnerabilities, see Application Analysis.

 Details about executables that start automatically when the user logs in or boots the endpoint.

 Cortex XDR displays information about autoruns that are configured in the endpoint Registry, startup folders, scheduled tasks, services, drivers, daemons, extensions, Crond tasks, login items, login and logout hooks.